 Since all spoofed email messages are unsolicited, they can also be classified as spam.
 The difference between regular spam and spoofed email messages is that regular spammers don’t edit mail headers to make it appear as if their messages were coming from someone else.

 Sure, they do sometimes purposefully use addresses that are almost indistinguishable from mail addresses of legitimate organizations, but they don’t edit them.
-That said, spammers and spoofers readily share mail accounts with one another, which is why one of the most effective ways to stop email spoofing is to stay away from shady websites that ask visitors to enter their address.
+That said, email spammers and spoofers readily share mail accounts with one another, which is why one of the most effective ways to stop email spoofing is to stay away from shady websites that ask visitors to enter their address.

 Okay, but what about phishing?
 Well, phishing and spoofing are both fraudulent attempts to trick someone into believing that the message they’ve received is from a reputable sender, but phishing takes things a step further.

 The ultimate goal of phishers is to induce individuals to reveal personal information, such as passwords and credit card numbers, so they can use this personal information for their own personal gain.
-To achieve this goal, they sometimes spoof an email by editing its headers using specialized software that makes it possible to create spoof emails without much effort, but spoofing is really just one of several techniques they can use.
+To achieve this goal, they sometimes spoof a message by editing its headers using specialized software that makes it possible to create spoof emails without much effort, but spoofing is really just one of several techniques they can use.